Australian Capital Territory Committee Members

 Christine Leung

-Christine holds a Master of Business Administration and Bachelor of Applied Science in Computing Science.
-She has been a member of AISA since 2016.
+Christine is a passionate cyber security adviser focused on practical risk-based decisions to improve the security maturity of systems and platforms.
+Christine holds a Master of Business Administration and Bachelor of Applied Science in Computing Science and has been a member of AISA since 2016.

 Misbah Khan